-- Application operations have good throughput and lowlatency, despite geo-replication.
-The first hop of all chains execute quickly, and so user-perceived latency is only a few milliseconds. - Lynx scales well.
+- Applications operations have good throughput and low-latency, despite geo-replication.
+Since the first hop of all chains complete in the local datacenter, userperceived latency is only a few milliseconds. - Lynx scales well.
 As we increase the number of servers in each datacenter from 1 to 8, aggregate chain throughput grows by a factor of more than 6.